branch-point/mas/README.md

 _NOTE:_ This hobby project is archived.
 Can't be recommended for any kind of general use.

-MAS is a web group chat application with a sleek windowed UI.
+MAS is a web group chat application with a windowed UI.

 For more info: